spacemeat/pyke/README.md

 │   ├── CompilePhase
 │   ├── LinkPHase
 │   └── CompileAndLinkPhase
+├── ProjectPhase
 ```

 ### Dependencies

 As mentioned, dependencies among phases are set in the makefile.
 There are several things to know about dependency relationships:
 * They cannot be cyclical.
 The dependency graph must not contain loops, though diamond relationships are fine.
 (Common dependent phase instances will only perform a particular action once.)
 * When options are set to a phase, they override already-set options in that phase, *and all the dependent phases as well*.
-This enables one to set an option such as `'kind': 'debug'` in, say, a link phase, and have that propagate to the dependent compile phases to produce a debug build.
+This enables one to set an option such as `'kind': 'debug'` in, say, a link phase, and that override will propagate to the dependent compile phases to produce a debug build.
+Note that option overrides will *not* propagate to dependency `ProjectPhase`s.
 * When an `action` such as `clean` or `build` is called on a phase, that action is first called on each of that phase's dependency phases, and so on up the graph.
-The actions are then performed on the way back, in depth-first order.
-A phase which doesn't implement a particular action simply ignores it.
+The actions are then performed on the way back up, in depth-first order.
+A phase which doesn't implement a particular action simply ignores it.Note that actions *do* propagate to dependency `ProjectPhase`s.

 > Note that the confluence of `Phase` class heierarchies and `Phase` dependencies must be carefully considered.
-Derived phases inherit options polymorphically, and the most derived phase that can perform a particular action will be the one to do so; dependent phases *all* inherit option overrides from their dependents, and *all* perform any action called to their dependents, if *any* phase in their class heierarchy can do so.
+Derived phases inherit options polymorphically, and the most derived phase that can perform a particular action will be the one to do so; dependent phases *all* inherit option overrides from their dependents, and *all* perform any action called to their dependents, if *any* phase in their class hierarchies can do so.

 ## Actions